 So, to change our lives, we need to first change what we believe about ourselves and how we think.

 7. Find a mentor and do what they’re doing.

 Who are you watching and learning from?

 Success leaves clues.
 We can learn from those who have gone before us.
-If you find someone who has the results you want, then you need to do what they are doing.
+If you find someone with the results you want, you need to do what they are doing.

 8. Be kind to people; treat people as you would like to be treated.

 This is one of the first principles Dale Carnegie teaches in his classic book, ‘How to win friends and influence people.’